NYC Solar empowerment zones: the strategy

 - Data Acquisition Systems Free data monitoring devices are available for installation on systems in the Zones to communicate with the utility grid and inform you of system performance.

-- Incentives Assistance Ombudsmen will provide guidance navigating through the City, State, and Federal incentive programs and paperwork that help make systems more affordable.
+- Assistance Solar ombudsmen will offer assistance to building owners and operators who are considering solar power.and provide guidance navigating through the City, State, and Federal incentive programs and paperwork that help make systems more affordable.

 - Streamlined Permitting The Partnership is working with permitting agencies, Con Edison, and NYSERDA to create a more streamlined and uniform permitting process.